annaivina/Melamoma_Classifier/README.md

 Due to limit resoursses, first the model has been prototyped in Google Colab notebook: https://colab.research.google.com/drive/15iZRsk7ALNFwI0LnjF6MqXW0u0ScOkrn?usp=sharing.
 Then, fully migrated to this modular training pipeline.

 The Hyper-parameter scan  has been also performed to find the best number of filters, dropout, strieds, ect.

+### Dataset handling

+The original ISIC dataset consists of high-resolution dermoscopic images, which are computationally expensive to train on, especially for mid-sized custom CNNs.
+Therefore, images were resized to 256×256 resolution (see notebook https://github.com/annaivina/Melamoma_Classifier/blob/main/datasets/Inspect_Datasets.ipynb )

+The lables are provided in the csv file together with additional information https://github.com/annaivina/Melamoma_Classifier/blob/main/datasets/ISIC_2020_Training_GroundTruth.csv

+Additionally, the CSV file containes other information such as sex, age, ect. \
+A correlation analysis was performed to assess whether metadata like age or sex could assist prediction.
+Correlation coefficients were found to be low:

+                sex  age_approx    target\
+sex         1.000000    0.109827  0.027604\
+age_approx  0.109827    1.000000  0.086388\
+target      0.027604    0.086388  1.000000\

+Demographic features were not included in the model as they showed no strong correlation with the target.

+The train data has been devided into train and validation sample with ratio 80:20.
+Thus train sample has 26k and validation 6k.
+The splitting can also be changed in the config file.